richard-scryber/scryber.core/docs/document_pagenumbering.rst

         </tbody>
     </table>

-The is a bit of css fun going on to achieve this..
+There is a bit of css fun going on to achieve this..

 .. code-block:: css